KRST: Progressive rock

 Over time, KRST moved from its freeform format to a more structured album rock format, playing the most popular tracks from top-selling rock albums.

-Switch to country
+Country

-With the release of 1980 hit movie "Urban Cowboy," many FM stations around the U.S. were considering switching to country music, which was gaining acceptance outside rural communities.
+With the release of 1980 hit movie Urban Cowboy, many FM stations around the U.S. were considering switching to country music, which was gaining acceptance outside rural communities.
 Since co-owned AM station KRZY had been playing a more traditional country format, management decided to put a modern country format on KRST.
 In the early 1980s, the station made the switch.
 Albuquerque radio listeners made KRST one of the market's highest rated FM stations.

 In 1996, Citadel Broadcasting acquired KRST and KRZY.
 (KRZY has since been spun off to Entravision Broadcasting.)
 Citadel was later merged into current owner Cumulus Media.

 Nash FM

 On May 30, 2014, Cumulus Media expanded the "Nash FM" brand to Albuquerque, as KRST rebranded as "Nash FM 92.3".
 The conversion of KRST to Nash was part of Cumulus' plans to have their Country outlets adopt a national based brand using a combination of syndicated and local content, similar to Clear Channel Communications' Top 40/CHR "Kiss-FM" model.
 The conversion also resulted in several KRST air staffers (except for Juan Velasco) being let go, including "The Get Up Gang" morning show.

 After five years, Cumulus rebranded the station back to "92.3 KRST" in June 2019.